OdedYanovich/Tinkering/Rushing_Dungeons_obsidian/Goals/Dungeon Rush 1/miscellaneous.md

 A [[Command]] is displayed according to it's order.

+An opportunity to decide how to react to information will be given before the option to make the action.
+^forsite

 Numbers are displayed to express gaps between indexed indices.

 Random indexing is associating random buttons to random indices. [[Reasoning#^excluding-possibilities|Why?]]